Data-reindeer/MOCO/README.md

-# Featurization Matters: A Multiview Contrastive Learning Approach for Molecular Pre-training
+# Improving Molecular Pretraining with Complementary Featurizations

-This repository provides the source code for the paper **Featurization Matters: A Multiview Contrastive Learning Approach for Molecular Pre-training**.
+This repository provides the source code for the paper **Improving Molecular Pretraining with Complementary Featurizations**.
 Here we consider four kinds of views:

 - 2D Graph
 - 3D Geometry